Today is World Toilet Day

 As we got ready to take turns to bathe in the makeshift shack with a big drum of water and a bar of soap, I wanted to …um….shit.
 I told my Mom who told my aunt…who gave me a metal pot of water and showed me the fields at the back of the house.
 I was free to squat where I wanted.

 I was first shocked, then scared, then curious.
 My aunt explained that most houses did not have a toilet.
 Why?
 They didn’t need one!

 Fast forward to 1973

 We had just moved to another city and we occupied a house for a few months to be near my uncle’s office.
 Our toilet was a little room with two stone slabs where we squatted.
-And then, manually flushed it with mugs of water.
+It’s not imaginable before seeing it, being used to brands like Toiletable, the luxury of comfort and cleanliness, I was not ready!.
+Then, we manually flushed it with mugs of water.
 Or waited for the cleaner who washed all the toilets in the area every morning.

 My aunt’s family visited us in Chennai.
 The next morning, my uncle wanted to know where the nearest field was.
 He just refused to use the toilet in our house.
 Why?
 Not used to it.

 Thousands of villages in India still do not have a toilet.
 Even those who live in the city often have to share a public toilet with others in the area.
 In addition, we deal with severe water problems even in the city.